Papers and records of individuals and organizations involved in or promoting physical education and professional and amateur sports activities.

-Compilation of pamphlets, books, newsletters, posters, photographs, films, video recordings, instructional and promotional material, and miscellaneous materials pertaining to disc sports, "frisbee."
-Disc sports covered include guts, double disc court, freestyle, ultimate, canine events and others.
-Materials primarily cover disc sports in the Midwest region of the United States though some national development is documented.
+Collection of correspondence, newspaper clippings, pamphlets, books, newsletters, posters, photographs, films, video recordings, and miscellaneous instructional and promotional material documenting the development of disc sports nationally and internationally.
+Disc sports covered include: disc golf, guts, double disc court, freestyle, ultimate, canine events and others.
 Etymology of "Frisbee" plus other disc sport history and folklore.

 Miller, Steve, Your Ozark Host, Booklet, 1961, (R0868)

 This is a promotional booklet for the Branson/Hollister area of Taney County, Missouri.
 Included are advertisements for tourist attractions, accommodations, restaurants, and other tourism-related businesses.

 Missouri Athletic Trainers’ Association, Records, 1977-1994, (C2793)

 0.4 linear feet